 Following conviction there is a right of appeal both from the Magistrates Court to the Crown Court and from the Crown Court to the Court of Appeal as well as other appellate avenues.

-Quentin is a specialist in the handling of cases that others have given up as a lost cause and his considerable legal knowledge and ‘mastery’ of procedural points can breathe new life into a potential appeal.
+Quentin is a specialist in providing a second opinion on appeal in cases that others have given up as a lost cause.
+The benefit of a ‘fresh set of eyes’ on proceedings combined with Quentin’s considerable legal knowledge and ‘mastery’ of procedural points can breathe new life into a potential appeal.

 He is known for his fearlessness and prowess in pursuing appeal cases both in written and oral advocacy, in TFL v Thames Water Lord Justice Laws described Quentin’s written submissions as ‘first rate’.